Bako National Park

 Lambir Hills National Park

+The famed Lambir Hills National Park is located along the Miri-Bintulu road, 36 km south-west of Miri town in Sarawak, East Malaysia.
+It was gazetted as a park in 1975, and covers an area of 6,952 hectares.
 There are around 1,173 tree species in the park alone, with 286 genera and 81 tree families making Lambir one of the more diversified forests in Malaysia.
 Wild animals can also be found in the deeper parts of the park, especially monkeys, sun bear, pangolin and bats.

 It is best to visit the park in the morning, as there would be ample time to go along the various trails in the park.
 The main attraction of the park is its beautiful waterfalls, the nearest just a mere 0.18 km is Latak Waterfall.
 It is a 20 minutes walk from the Park office.
 If you stop to look at the wonderful forest flora and fauna along the way, it would probably take longer.